These no-butter chocolate chip cookies use oil instead of butter, have crisp edges, chewy centers, and melty pockets of chocolate chips.

 Instructions

-Into a large mixing bowl, add the vegetable oil, granulated sugar, brown sugar, coffee, vanilla extract, and kosher salt.
-Mix with a whisk until combined.
+In a large mixing bowl, add the vegetable oil, granulated sugar, brown sugar, instant coffee, vanilla extract, and kosher salt.
+Whisk until everything is well combined.

-Add the egg and egg yolk and mix until well combined.
+Add the egg and egg yolk, and mix again until the mixture is smooth and fully blended.

-Add the flour, add the baking soda, and mix until almost combined.
+Add the flour and baking soda, and mix until the dough is almost combined.

-Place the cookie dough balls onto a parchment paper-lined baking sheet, top with more chocolate chips, and bake in a 180c (350f) preheated oven for 9-11 minutes.
+Place the dough balls on a parchment-lined baking sheet, top with extra chocolate chips, and bake in a preheated 180°C (350°F) oven for 9–11 minutes, or until the edges are set but the centers still look soft.

-Top each cookie with flaky salt and serve next to a cup of milk for the best experience!
+Finish by sprinkling each cookie with a pinch of flaky salt and serve with a glass of milk for the best experience!

 Expert Tips